 Camryn's Race for Usher Syndrome

-My name is Camryn Dermott, I'm a 17 year old Junior and I have Usher syndrome.
+My name is Camryn Dermott, I'm an 18 year old senior and I have Usher syndrome.
 Usher syndrome is the leading genetic cause of deaf-blindness.
 I am profoundly deaf with cochlear implants and the blindness comes from retinitis pigmentosa.
 This means I have progressive loss of peripheral vision and night blindness.
 Although this affects me and takes away from my quality of life, I don't let it prevent me from doing life nor do I let it define me.
 Not many people know what Usher syndrome is, or that I have it, but there are many, many other people who go through the very same thing and I want to help raise awareness for all of us and hopefully, one day find a cure.
 In order to do this, I need your help and hope you will join me in this race to help bring awareness as well as money to the Usher Syndrome Coalition, a charity that helps families and supports research to find a cure.